withanage/heimpt/README.md

 ## Prequisites
  * Python is available in your system: check with  `python --version`
  * Git is installed : check `git --version`
- * Not compulsory , but helpful to install missing modules: `pip --version`
- * Install  any missing python module with `pip install mymodule`
+ * Not compulsory , but helpful to install missing modules: `pip --version`.
+Install  any missing python module with `pip install mymodule`
  * Installation folder  `/usr/local/mpt`.
 Make sure you have the correct rights to install the software in the `$BUILD_DIR`.

 ## Installation
 ```
  BUILD_DIR=/usr/local/mpt
  git clone https://github.com/withanage/mpt.git $BUILD_DIR